Ibrahima Keita (footballer)

-Ibrahima Keita (born 8 November 2001) is a professional footballer who plays as a right-back for club Espérance de Tunis.
+Ibrahima Keita (born 8 November 2001) is a professional footballer who plays as a right-back.
 Born in Mali, he plays for the Mauritania national team.

 Club career

 Born in Bamako, Keita played for Guidars FC in Mali, FC Deuz Nouakchott in Mauritania and FC 93 Bobigny in France, making 4 league appearances for the latter.
 He joined FC Nouadhibou in March 2023, before in July 2023, Keita signed for Linafoot club TP Mazembe on a two-year contract.

 On 15 July 2025, he joined Tunisian club Espérance de Tunis on a two-year contract.

 International career

 Keita made his debut for Mauritania in March 2022 in a 2–1 friendly victory over Mozambique.
 Keita was named in Mauritania's squad for the 2023 Africa Cup of Nations.